firasesbai/firasesbai.github.io/_posts/2023-01-15-prometheus-monitoring.markdown

 ## Implementation ##

-In our [example], we created a simple python application using fastapi.
+In our [example](https://github.com/firasesbai/fastapi-prometheus-monitoring), we created a simple python application using fastapi.
 Our application has two endpoints; one that returns the prometheus metrics and another one that returns a random fact about cats.
 When querying the latter, we also show how to create your own prometheus metrics by measuring the number of times our endpoint was triggered.
 This is an example of a metric of type counter.

 ### Set up ###

-1- Clone this Github [repository], change into the corresponding directory and run the following command: `docker-compose up -d`
+1- Clone this Github [repository](https://github.com/firasesbai/fastapi-prometheus-monitoring), change into the corresponding directory and run the following command: `docker-compose up -d`

    This will start two docker containers: one corresponding to the *prometheus service* and the other is our python application container called *fastapi-app*.